sanprabet/symplifica_test/README.md

   Each row needs to have: Order ID, Product

-  As the Index indicate, the combination of id and product_id needs to be unique for all orders
+  The combination of id and product_id needs to be unique for all orders
+  - This restriction is given by the orders Table and the "(id, product_id) [pk]" Index
   - This means theres only 1 product per order